General Information and Guidelines for CCS Staff

 The RWA option is a six (6) month temporary pilot program, subject to be continued as is, with modifications or discontinued.

 All academic and student support offices must be open and staffed for in-person assistance Monday through Friday during regular business hours.
 Supervisor approval is necessary for all RWA requests.
 Supervisors must provide, in writing on the RWA Request Form, their decision to approve or deny an RWA request.
+The form must be sent to the HR office upon approval or denial.
 Any such decision should be based on the guidelines set forth below.

 Guidelines for Supervisors